janas-karol/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 # The Analysis
 Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here's how I approched each question:
 ### 1. Top Paying Data Analyst Jobs
-To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
+To identify the highest-paying roles, I filtered data analyst positions by average yearly.
 This query highlights the high paying opportunities in the field.

 ```sql
 SELECT